BeckMarquez/ML_zoomcamp_2023/README.md

 Application is containerized, you must have Docker installed on your PC.

-1. Download files and place them to separate folder
+1. Download files from "Midterm_project" branch and place them to separate folder
 2. Run terminal on this folder
 3. Build Docker image using command (don`t forget dot at the end):